What’s The Difference Between A Sketch & A Tech Pack?

 A great tech pack includes:

-Front and back technical drawings called fashion flats (not rough sketches!)
+Front and back technical drawings called fashion flats, created digitally for example on Adobe Illustrator.
+These are not rough sketches!

 Fabric and trim specifications